Medically reviewed by Katelyn Hagerty, FNP

 If you experience side effects, inform your healthcare provider.
 If you get severe or persistent side effects from Effexor, your healthcare provider may make dosage adjustments or prescribe a different medication.

 Do not adjust your dosage or suddenly stop taking Effexor.
-Effexor, like many other antidepressants, can cause withdrawal symptoms if it’s stopped abruptly.
+Like many other antidepressants, Effexor can cause withdrawal symptoms if it’s stopped abruptly.
 Do not make dosage adjustments or stop taking Effexor without first talking to your healthcare provider.

 Effexor is one of a few common prescription drugs that are used to treat depression, generalized anxiety disorder(GAD) and several other mental health conditions.